 The Impact Lab brings together observations and real life experiences.
 We aim to test assumptions about how to create research impact and share tools that can help others.

-The Impact Lab presents a series of Learning Guides which draw on the lessons for successful impact from grants funded by the ESRC-DFID Joint Fund for Poverty Alleviation Research.
+As part of the Lab we present a series of learning guides which draw on the lessons for successful impact from grants funded by the ESRC-DFID Joint Fund for Poverty Alleviation Research.
 The Joint Fund aims to enhance the quality and impact of social science research, with the goal of reducing poverty amongst the poorest countries and peoples of the world.
 Since 2005, the Joint Fund has enabled 139 research projects held in 65 organisations.
 An impact evaluation, undertaken in 2016, provides a thorough assessment of the impact of the Joint Fund on policymakers, and other stakeholders over the ten years since it began.
 Drawing on the ESRC's conceptual framework for impact assessment to inform the evaluation methodology, the study recognises the complexities of the policy development process and the multifaceted nature of social science impact.
 The study identifies the following five critical barriers to engagement and uptake:

 - Low capacity/capability to engage with non-academic audiences

 - Insufficient mutual learning